Managing Mixed Pine-Hardwood Stands

 Many contemporary mixed stands developed naturally, with no management.
 In some situations, this lack of management produced a highly valued species mixture.
 Unfortunately, in other situations, lack of management produced low-quality mixtures that require significant silvicultural intervention if commercial production of wood is desired in the future.
 Predicting species composition can be challenging.
 An abbreviated list of factors that contribute to future species composition follows.
 Correctly interpreting these factors can help determine whether silvicultural intervention may be needed for production of a desirable species mixture.
 For simplicity, assume a starting point of a stand regenerating post-clearcut.

 Even though the previous forest has been removed, it can still influence the future stand through sources of regeneration left behind.
-Well-known examples of this effect include tulip poplar (Liriodendron tulipifera; seed-bank longevity), sweetgum and American beech (Fagus grandifolia; root-suckering), boxelder (Acer negundo) and smaller-diameter oak species (sprouting), and oak and hickory species (wildlife seed caching).
+Well-known examples of this effect include tulip poplar (seed-bank longevity), sweetgum and American beech (root-suckering), boxelder and other smaller-diameter species (sprouting), and oak and hickory species (wildlife seed caching).
 A high density of any of these species in the previous stand often results in a vigorous regeneration response post-clearcutting.
-Sprouts and root-suckers are typically stronger competitors than seed-established regeneration because they have a more developed root system.
+Sprouts and root-suckers are typically stronger competitors than seed-established regeneration because they have a more developed root system (Figure 3).

-Often, economically undesirable species or trees that have not reached merchantable size are ignored in logging operations.
+Often, economically undesirable species or trees that have not reached merchantable size are ignored in logging operations (Figure 4).
 Subsequently, due to the rapid decrease in post-harvest competition, these residual trees gain access to abundant light, moisture, and soil resources and grow rapidly.
 Residual trees often gain prominent growing positions in future stands if they do not suffer significant damage in logging operations.
 In addition, these stems are sources of seed and can result in regeneration of undesirable species.

-Following the same rational described above, advance regeneration saplings (less than 6 feet tall) are left by loggers and can ascend to dominant growing positions if not damaged significantly.
-In contrast to residual trees, advance regeneration is often limited to moderately shade-tolerant to extremely shade-tolerant species that were able to persist in low-light below-canopy conditions before harvest.
+Following the same rationale described above, advance regeneration is left by loggers and can ascend to dominant growing positions if not damaged significantly (Figure 5).
+In contrast to residual trees, advance regeneration is often limited to shade-tolerant species that were able to persist in low-light below-canopy conditions before harvest.

 Mixed-species stands can provide opportunity to manage for a wider range of forest products and ecosystem services than plantations.
 Moreover, the stand type will develop naturally throughout much of Mississippi.
 Nevertheless, landowners should be aware that not all species mixtures are considered desirable for management goals, and that regenerating a quality mixed stand may require significant silvicultural input.
 In addition, management of this stand type will not maximize financial returns.
 Thus, it is important for landowners to prioritize management goals before considering mixed-stand management.

 Funding for the development of this publication was provided by the USDA National Institute of Food and Agriculture Sponsor No. 902693227, Award No. 2018-46401-28798.